-The Catalyst Award combines customized expert feedback and advice, with funding to help drive promising early-stage research through the lengthy and complex process of translating ideas into patient benefit.
-Previous awardees include UCSF investigators whose works span a broad range of innovative concepts in therapeutics, diagnostics and devices.
-The expert consultation and funding they received enabled them to advance promising early research findings along the most effective path toward safe and effective medical treatment and health outcomes.
+The Catalyst Award combines customized product development advice and funding to help drive promising early-stage research through the lengthy and complex process of translating ideas into patient benefit.
+Previous awardees include UCSF investigators whose works span a broad range of innovative concepts in therapeutics, diagnostics, devices and digital health.
+The expert consultation and funding they received enabled them to reach key milestones along the most effective development path toward safe and effective treatments and interventions.

-The Early Translational Research (ETR) Program, which manages the award, is supported by an exclusive panel of over 60 expert advisors from academia, industry and venture capital.
+The Catalyst Program, which manages the award, is supported by an exclusive panel of over 200 expert advisors from academia and life sciences industry.
 There are two award cycles a year.
-Applications are submitted through RAP and are initially placed into three categories: therapeutics, diagnostics and devices.
+Applications are submitted through RAP and are reviewed in four categories: therapeutics, diagnostics, devices, and digital health products.
 Successful applicants negotiate through three distinct stages to receive critical feedback, expert consulting and funding for their projects:

-Applicants: Principal investigators at UCSF and affiliate institutions qualify for this program including faculty in all series and at all ranks.
+Principal investigators at UCSF and affiliate institutions (including faculty in all series and at all ranks) qualify for this program as long as they have an obligation to assign inventions and patents to The Regents of the University of California in accordance with University of California Patent Policy.
+Existing intellectual property should be assigned to or jointly owned by the Regents.
 Postdoctoral scholars are eligible to submit applications as PI with a faculty member as Co-PI.

-Projects: Research projects with early target validation and a clear clinical indication will be eligible for consideration.
+Research projects with a clear clinical indication (or use case) and early target validation or early proof-of-concept data will be eligible for consideration.
 The therapeutic area can cover any disease where there is an unmet medical need or the potential for significant improvement over current treatments, diagnostics or services.
 If patents or patent applications have not been filed, there should be a strong potential for obtaining defensible intellectual property.